-You will have blood taken every morning (between 5-6 AM).
-Occasionally, you will need it more frequently depending on your condition.
+You will have blood work every 4-8 hours for the first 24 hours and then daily every morning (between 5-7 AM). until you are discharged.
+Occasionally, you will need it more frequently, depending on your condition.

-Abdominal Ultrasound
+Renal Ultrasound

-Within the first 24 hours, you will have an ultrasound of your liver.
-This test helps the physician determine how well the blood in your liver is flowing.
+Within the first 24 hours, you will have an ultrasound of your kidney.
+This is done in your room.
+This test helps the physician determine how well the blood in your kidney is flowing.
 This procedure takes about 30 minutes.

-☐ Pain Control
+□ Pain Control

 After transplant, you will have medication to help control your surgical pain.
 It is expected that you will experience some pain after surgery.
 However, by properly managing your pain level, you will be able to do activities important to your recovery, such as walking and deep breathing and coughing.
-As time progresses and you move about more, your pain will improve and medication will no longer be necessary.
-Your liver transplant team will check in with you regularly to make sure that your pain is under control.
+As time progresses and you move about more, your pain will improve, and medication will no longer be necessary.
+Your kidney transplant team will check in with you regularly to make sure that your pain is under control.
 If required, a prescription for pain medication will be provided before discharge to help you control your pain after discharge home.

 Pain medication can be constipating.
-A gentle laxative may be used when necessary and will be managed by the Transplant Team while in hospital.
+A gentle laxative will be provided while in hospital and upon discharge home.
 If you experience constipation after discharge home, talk to your Transplant Team about a safe over the counter laxative option.

-■ Wound Care
+☐ Wound Care